michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_os_devlog_1.md

 - A bootcode.bin which apparently is loaded by the SoC on boot and then loads one of the ELF files
 - A start.elf file which apparently takes over the boot process next and loads more firmware.
 - A fixup.dat file for linking the elf files, fair enough.
-- A device tree blog for configuring the kernel based on the model.
+- A device tree blob for configuring the kernel based on the model.
 I'll grab the one for the 3b since I think that's what quemu is going to be emulating.
 - A config.txt file?
 I don't know what I want for any of these options to be honest.
 I still feel like these docs could use a "how to boot the OS" section...maybe there is one and I'm just not